 Problem is, ryokans are somewhat difficult to find in the sprawling metropolis that is Tokyo, as well as other large cities, because as has occurred elsewhere in the world, hotels have now become the standard offering in urban tourism.
 Nonetheless, some major cities do offer ryokan stays, and designed to promote relaxation and tranquility, their serene gardens, soothing onsens (natural hot spring baths), welcoming ambience and quiet atmosphere, make them the perfect retreat for anyone seeking respite from the hustle and bustle of Tokyo.
 In general, ryokan’s range from no-frills, budget varieties to costly establishments catering to the very wealthy – so there’s always a right fit for everyone.

 Just a few tips once you choose your ryokan sanctuary, because there are a few common notes to keep in mind during your stay, as these havens of tranquility do come with certain customs and etiquette.
 Be sure to remove your shoes before entering the room, wear the provided yukata robe, and follow the rules for using the communal bath.
+Keeping these in mind, you’re ready to embark on an unforgettable experience that offers a unique blend of tradition, hospitality, and relaxation – and whether you're a luxury traveller, a seasoned Japan lover, or someone seeking uniquely design-oriented accommodation with a traditional touch, a ryokan stay is sure to leave a lasting impression.

 Ready to book your ryokan stay?
 Explore Locay’s hand-picked options here, and start planning your dream trip to Tokyo.